CamaraLab/CAJAL/docs/computing-intracell-distance-matrices.rst

 matrices, then the Gromov-Wasserstein distance between them will be nontrivial, because one must bend B to straighten it out into a line segment.
 However, if they are represented by their geodesic distance matrices, then the Gromov-Wasserstein distance will be zero.
 One can deform A into B without any stretching or elongating, as they are the same length.

 Neuronal Tracing Data
 ---------------------

-CAJAL supports neuronal tracing data in the SWC spec as specified `here
+CAJAL supports neuronal tracing data in the SWC specification defined `here
 <http://www.neuronland.org/NLMorphologyConverter/MorphologyFormats/SWC/Spec.html>`_.

 The function :func:`cajal.sample_swc.compute_and_save_intracell_all_euclidean`